leonardo-pilastri-sonarsource/java-method-extractor/README.md

 - ✅ Parses each file using Eclipse JDT
 - ✅ Extracts all method bodies (with declaration)
 - ✅ Outputs one file per source file in a `.txt` format
-- ✅ Supports both local directory inspection and GitHub repo cloning
+- ✅ Supports both local directory inspection and GitHub repo cloning in a temporary directory

 ---